The Day I Failed as a Financial Advisor

 Bad Market, Round 2

 Enter March of 2009.
 I’ll never forget the day.
 The Dow was down again having dropped over 1,700 points since the beginning of February.
-It finally hit the bottom on March 9th, 2009 but obviously no one knew that.
+It finally hit the bottom on March 9th, 2009 but obviously, no one knew that.

-What I do remember about that day because my client called me and he had enough.
 He was ready to cash out completely.
 I tried one last attempt to encourage him to stay put, but he wasn’t having it.
 As I did with all of my clients, I said,

 “I feel like I’m letting you down by letting you cash out, but at the end of the day, it’s your money and you’re in charge and I’ll do what you want me to do”.